9jaDevo/invalid-traffic-blocker-ip2location/README.md

 ### How do I configure the plugin?

 After activating the plugin, go to `Settings > Invalid Traffic Blocker`.
-Here you can enter your API key, select a blocking mode, and manage your IP whitelist.
+Here you can enter your API key, enable proxy/VPN blocking, and manage your IP whitelist.

 ### What if my API key is missing or invalid?